-Furthermore, the bill expands the council's duties to include advising the commissioner of higher education on enhancing HBCUs' capabilities and sharing best practices regarding campus safety.
-This reflects a broader commitment to improving the support and resources available to HBCUs in Louisiana, ensuring they can better serve their students and the community.
+Furthermore, the council's duties are expanded to include advising the commissioner of higher education on enhancing HBCUs' capabilities and sharing best practices regarding campus safety.
+The bill aims to strengthen the support and resources available to HBCUs in Louisiana, ensuring they can better serve their students and the community.

 HB142 Engrossed: 17:7(B)